mem48/geocompr/main.md

 The raster cell method of spatial interpolation was fun, but not that sophisticated or spatially precise, with a resolution of around 1 km.

-The next simplest solution is to break the area up into pieces and assign the value of the entire area to the value of the point it contains:
+The next simplest solution is to break the area up into pieces using the **dismo** package [@R-dismo] and assign the value of the entire area to the value of the point it contains:

 ```r